tristan-salles/ascidian/README.md

 ## Input/output

-**ascidian** uses a XmL input file and output are generate in hdf5.
+**ascidian** uses a XmL input file and outputs are generate in hdf5.
 The results are directly visualised in Paraview or MayaVI.

 ## Example